bcgov/range-api/README.md

 ## Usage

+See below for env vars to set up before running `make local-setup && make run-local` to start development with docker containers for the api and db.
+Read on for how to run a separate set of containers for running tests.

 ### Environment variables

 Before being able to run the API and/or tests, you need to setup some environment variables.
 Copy and paste this into a `.env` file: